 Case definition Sample positive for antibodies against C. burnetii.
 Diagnostic/analytical methods used Detection of antibodies to C. burnetii in milk or serum by ELISA.
-Results of the investigation In 2013, a total of 210 cattle (of these 50 regarding import and export control), 14 sheep, 69 alpacas (import control), 2 camels (import control) and 3 mouflons (import control) were tested for Q-fever.
+Results of the investigation In 2014, a total of 113 cattle (of these 3 regarding import and export control), 119 alpacas (import control), 2 lamas (import control) were tested for Q-fever.
 All samples were negative.
 Information on specific indicators of antimicrobial resistance Escherichia coli and Enterococcus spp., non-pathogenic National evaluation of the recent situation, the trends and sources of infection Data from the monitoring programme NORM-VET indicate a low to moderate prevalence of resistance in indicator E. coli and Enterococcus spp. from Norwegian food producing animals and food.
 Those resistances that are most commonly encountered are to antimicrobials that have been or still are typically used therapeutically.
-Fluoroquinolone resistance is rarely detected, which is a reflection of a very low use of such antimicrobials in food producing animals in Norway.
+Fluoroquinolone resistance is rarely detected.
 Sampling strategy used in monitoring The sampling of animals for isolation of indicator bacteria to be included in resistance monitoring is a part of the Norwegian monitoring programme for antimicrobial resistance in feed, food and animals, NORM-VET.
 The sampling is spread throughout the year and each year one or several animal species are included.
+In 2014, the programme was expanded to include monitoring according to Commission Decision 2013/652 on the monitoring and reporting of antimicrobial resistance in zoonotic and commensal bacteria.
 Type of specimen taken Faecal material or food samples.